H4S2O8/EnglishAnswerGenerator/answerWeek1.md

 What are the meanings of different criteria?

 **Answer7:**
-It often appears at the be ginning o f the paragra p h; however, it may also be found in the mid dle or at the end of a paragraph. , Samp l e 1 One of the central preoccupations of the arts and humanities is the observation of human beings.
-Painters and sculptors create images of the human form; writers tell stories or compose poems about human experience; musical artists give melodic contours to the human spirit; historians and philosophers ponder the essential qualities of human civilization and nature.
-And in our own lives, in our own ways, we spend a great deal of our energy and attention on our fellow creatures, being in families and other kinds of relationships, observing people with curiosity and interest in the course of the day, thinking about and forming our own character-deciding what kind of person we wish to be—as we grow  We now have, as a result of modern means of communication, hundreds of thousands of words flung at us daily.
+Criteria of an Effective Paragraph
+A paragraph is like a mini-essay; it should be unified, coherent and well developed.
+A paragraph is unified when all the sentences in the paragraph are focused on one central thought or on a single topic; when the writer wishes to introduce a new thought or topic, he/she should begin a new paragraph.
+A paragraph is coherent when it develops naturally and smoothly, and one sentence leads logically to another.

-Answer start at 1483 and end at 2438
+Answer start at 702 and end at 1147

 **AnswerSpan7:**
-essential qualities
+unified, coherent and well developed

- Answer start at 456 and end at 475
+ Answer start at 81 and end at 117